 The business terms and conditions can also be found below.

-Chartered Insurance Institute and Subsidiary Companies and Societies, Terms and Conditions for the Sale of and/or Provision of Goods and Services and Use of the Website
+Chartered Insurance Institute and Subsidiary Companies, Terms and Conditions for the Sale of and/or Provision of Goods and Services and Use of the Website

 The Website is offered to you conditional on your agreement with these terms and conditions (the “Terms and Conditions”) and your continued use of it signifies agreement with them in their entirety.

 Please read this carefully as it affects your legal rights and sets out in these Terms and Conditions on which we, The Chartered Insurance Institute ("us", "we", "CII", "Chartered Insurance Institute"), will allow you to use this website (the "Website”, which for the avoidance of doubt includes any Restricted area which is accessed by CII Members, registered users or subscribers) and the information contained within it.